veetilk/spp-website/_posts/2024-03-17-SPP-retreat-meeting.md

 <li> promoting individual communication and research skills. </li>
 </ol>

 The retreat will start on April 21 with dinner at 6 pm and will end on April 25 after lunch at around 1:30 pm.
-The schedule will be uploaded shortly.
+The program of the retreat is available [here]({{ site.baseurl }}/assets/2024-04-10-SPP2137-retreat-program.pdf).

 ### Location and travel
 The retreat will take place in the seminar rooms of *das flax allgäu*, Schlosserstr.
 4, 87463 Dietmannsried ([https://www.dasflaxhotels.com/index.php](https://www.dasflaxhotels.com/index.php)).
 Onsite accommodation and meals will be covered by the SPP.
 Participants are requested to arrange travel themselves.
 Limited travel funds are available upon request.